momar210/microfluidics-inertial-lift/README.md

 # microfluidics-inertial-lift
  Tools for simulating particle migration, focusing, and separation in inertial microfluidic devices with ANSYS Fluent

+### General Strategy for Inertial Microfluidic Simulation
+Inertial microfluidic devices often have several repeated segments to modify fluid flow and particle positions within a channel.
+Meshing and simulating the entire device would be computationally expensive and applying periodic boundary conditions assumes the device is infinitely long.

+To simulate particle flow in an inertial microfluidic device with finite repeated steps, we first release particles at the inlet from an initial injection DPM definition.
+Particles are then sampled at the outlet plane and re-injected in subsequent steps.

 ### Currently running with:
 - Windows 10 Enterprise (OS Build 19041.1415)
 - ANSYS Academic Student 2021 R2